-As members of the international academic and scientific community, we recognize the U.S. National Institutes of Health’s (NIH) leadership in working to address this challenge, including its $20 million prize fund for AMR and support of the CARB-X initiative.
+As members and supporters of the international academic and scientific community, we recognize the U.S. National Institutes of Health’s (NIH) leadership in working to address this challenge, including its $20 million prize fund for AMR and support of the CARB-X initiative.
 However, in both of these promising initiatives to tackle AMR, the NIH has yet to take any decisive steps to ensure that subsequent discoveries will be accessible to the public.
 Therefore we are calling on the NIH to take action to ensure that lifesaving medicines and health technologies invented using U.S. taxpayer-funded research grants are priced to promote affordable access worldwide.

 There is an urgent need to increase investment in innovations for neglected areas of health like AMR, which pose a growing threat to global health.
 The impacts of AMR are already a reality for millions of people around the world and, if we do not address AMR soon, the death toll will rise from 700,000 AMR-related deaths per annum today to a staggering 10 million deaths per a year by 2050.